open-AIMS/ADRIA.jl/ADRIA/docs/src/concepts/cots_submodel.md

 A practical migration path would be:

 1. Move `CotsHuman`, `CotsParams`, `CotsPreyMap`, and pure COTS functions into a package module.
-2. Keep ADRIA's `scenario.jl` integration unchanged except for qualified calls such as `CotsBlox.cots_mortality!`.
+2. Keep ADRIA's `scenario.jl` integration unchanged except for qualified calls such as `COTSMod.cots_mortality!`.
 3. Replace ENV pulse controls with a typed `ExternalSupplyConfig` passed from ADRIA.
 4. Add package-level unit tests for population transitions, starvation, predation, larval dispersal, and external supply.
 5. Add ADRIA integration tests that verify event ordering and coral-cover feedbacks are unchanged.